Itty Bitty Crochet Kitty | Free Crochet Cat Pattern

 You can personalize your crochet kitty too by adding stripes or spots, changing up the colors or even using fluffy novelty yarn!

-three amigurumi crochet cat
+crochet cat pattern

 Materials